 The Fund Manager is entitled to an annual management fee due by the Fund to the Fund Manager equal to 1.5% per annum of the Net Asset Value excluding (i.e. before deduction of) the accrued management fee and performance fee.
 The management fee accrues on a daily basis by reference to the latest Net Asset Value and is payable by the Fund in arrears as per the last business day of each month.
-The management fee amounts to Euro 1,111 thousand (2015: 1,343 thousand).
+The management fee for the year amounts to Euro 1,009 thousand (2016: 1,111 thousand).